telliott99/MySwift2/chapter1/characters.rst

     for c in "abc".characters {
         print(c, terminator: ".")
     }
-    print("*")
+    print("\n")
     // prints:
-    // a.b.c.*
+    // a.b.c.

 But best is probably:

 .. sourcecode:: bash

-    let s = "abc"
+    let cL = "abc".characters
-    let s2 = String(s.characters)
+    let s = String(cL)
-    print(s2)
+    print(s)
     // prints:
     // abc

-As in the above example, one can put together a String from its characters by just calling a String initializer.
+As in the above example, one can construct a String from its characters by calling a String initializer.
 To put a single character onto the end of a String, you can do this:

 .. sourcecode:: bash